gregsholden/gregsholden.github.io/README.md

-# Data Science | Corporate Finance | Capital Markets
+# About Me

+Over 20 years of Corporate Finance and Capital Markets experience.
+Long history of developing customized strategic and financing solutions for corporate clients.
+Recently completed Master of Applied Data Science degree at The University of Michigan.

 ## Education

-Master of Applied Data Science - University of Michigan (2023)
+Master of Applied Data Science - University of Michigan

 Master of Business Administration - University of Chicago